-The doctors at Eye Consultants of Atlanta aim to achieve the best for every patient, and carefully analyze your eye health and visual needs to select the appropriate intraolcular lens.
+The doctors and cataract surgeons at Eye Consultants of Atlanta aim to achieve the best for every patient, and carefully analyze your eye health and visual needs to select the appropriate intraocular lens.
 The standard intraocular lens is a medical marvel and has been in development for more than 60 years.

 When appropriate, you may be offered the option of choosing a premium lens implant.
 Premium lens implants offer patients visual advantages beyond the standard intraocular lens.
 Premium lenses are intended to help patients achieve the goal of decreased dependence on glasses or contact lenses.
 Some patients are completely free from wearing glasses after cataract surgery with premium lens implants, while others may only need glasses in specific settings.
 The doctors at Eye Consultants of Atlanta are skilled and experienced in the use of the latest lenses that provide multiple focal points by use of an optical process called diffraction.
 They are designed to correct presbyopia (near vision loss that occurs with age) in order to provide a range of vision: near, intermediate and distance vision.
 Part-time glasses may still be needed after implantation of this type of lens.
 ReSTOR® and Tecnis® are the two brands of lenses that utilize this technology.

 This style of lens does not correct astigmatism and can create visual effects at night from lights.
 Generally, patients are not severely bothered by these phenomena.